shravan188/how-i-learnt-x-in-y-days/data_engineer_zoomcamp_datatalks.md

 ### Doubts
 1. What does declarative syntax mean?
 And how is it different from imperative?
 2. How exactly is terraform cloud agnostic and be used to automate multi cloud deployment?
 How does it map say cloud storage in GCP to S3 in AWS?
+3. What is the folder structure for terraform?

 ### References
 1. https://spacelift.io/blog/terraform-tutorial
 2. https://dzone.com/articles/an-introduction-to-terraforms-core-concepts
 3. https://www.reddit.com/r/Terraform/comments/17xcpvq/can_someone_help_me_explain_when_is_terraform/

+Folder structure - main.tf (https://spacelift.io/blog/terraform-files)

+Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.

+Error because billing account not linked - The billing account for the owning project is disabled in state absent, curl

 ## Day 4 and 5
 ### Duration : 1 + 1 hour